comma-tose/comma-tose/README.md

 ## Hi, I'm Commatose!

-You might also know me as Comma, or as Oko.
+You might also know me as Comma, Luna, or as Oko.
 I am genderfluid and use any pronouns, but I prefer she/her.

 As of right now, I know Python and Brainfuck.